whitevanillaskies/whitebloom/docs/open_whitebloom.md

 - **Read/save contract.** How a consumer reads bud data and writes it back.
 Serialization format per file extension.
 - **Watch/change notification.** How a consumer learns that an external actor modified a resource.
 This is the coupling point between native apps and the board: when a user edits a `.xlsx` in Excel and saves, the file watcher fires, the board thumbnail refreshes, and agent shells pick up the change.
 Watch is not optional for external-default modules.
 - **Proposal inbox protocol.** How an agent submits write proposals rather than writing directly.
-Agents call `enqueueProposal`, which appends to `board.inbox.json`.
+Agents call `enqueueProposal`, which appends to the board's `<board-stem>.inbox.json` file alongside the board.
 The app polls the inbox and surfaces proposals to the user as ghost elements on the canvas.
 See the inbox system section in `whitebloom.md` for the full proposal schema, visual treatment, keyboard review flow, and diff/clone semantics.
 - **Type discovery.** How a consumer determines what type a bud is and whether a handler is available.
 - **Diffable interface.** The framework-independent data contract (`Diffable<T>`) that CoreAssets and modules implement to enable structured diffs in the proposal review UI. `diff(before, after): DiffResult` is pure data; the view (`DiffView`) lives in the framework binding at Layer 3.
 - **Shell protocol.** How an agent discovers and consumes a module's agentic interface — reading `module_agents.md`, listing available lenses, invoking skills.